chandra1sekar/data-engineering/01-Introduction/sync-slides.md

 > - Preview, discussion, walkthrough set up for github for Assignment 1

+## Between Class 1 & Class 2

+> - async material for Week 1
+> - Readings for Week 1
+> - Assignment 01

 ## Class 2

-> - Review Assignment 1, questions, where did you hit a wall?
+> - Review Assignment 01, questions, where did you hit a wall?
 > - Some lectur-ish stuff on this week's topic
 > - Preview Query Project (spans Assignments 2-5)
 > - Preview, discussion, SQL query activities to prepare for Assignment 2
-> - Final Assignment 1 due next day
+> - Final Assignment 01 due on Friday

+## Between Class 2 & Class 3

+> - async material for Week 2
+> - Readings for Week 2
+> - Assignment 02

 ## Class 3

-> - Review Assignment 2, questions, where did you hit a wall?
+> - Review Assignment 02, questions, where did you hit a wall?
 > - Some lectur-ish stuff on this week's topic
-> - Preview, discussion, do google cloud platform setup and sql statements for Assignment 3
+> - Preview, discussion, do google cloud platform setup and sql statements for Assignment 03
-> - Final Assignment 2 due next day
+> - Final Assignment 02 due on Friday

 #